Meet Joe

 About Me

 For me, home started meaning Nevada at age 10, when my family moved from Middleberg, Florida to Henderson, Nevada.
 I was educated in our public school system, attending Estes McDoniel Elementary, Thurman White Middle School, and Coronado High School.
 After high school, I attended Boston University and the University of Michigan Law School.
 Even after leaving Nevada, returning was always on my mind.
-As an undergraduate, I interned for Senator Harry Reid and after college, I co-founded a startup in Henderson.
-After graduating from law school, I started my legal career in Silicon Valley, assisting large tech companies on a wide variety of legal issues.
+As an undergraduate, I interned for Senator Harry Reid and after college, I co-founded a startup in Henderson where I served as CFO and COO until beginning law school.
+After graduating from law school, I started my legal career in Silicon Valley, assisting the world’s top tech firms and investors on a wide variety of legal issues.
 But when my wife and I welcomed our first daughter Vivian in the spring of 2019, I knew it was time to come home.
 Since returning to Nevada, we have welcomed two new additions – twins Audrey and Sloane.
 Nevada is our home and I am determined to make Nevada not only the best place for my girls to grow up, but the best possible home for all Nevadans.

-I love Nevada and will work every day to make it the best possible home for our families and our community.
+I love Nevada and will continue to work every day to make it the best possible home for our families and our community.

-I’m running because our small businesses are in dire straits.
+I’m running because our small businesses and homegrown entrepreneurs need an advocate.
 As an attorney, I’ve worked with startups and small businesses and helped them navigate their legal needs.
-As the son of two former small business owners and a former startup founder myself, I know how much passion and energy goes into keeping a small business afloat in the best of times, let alone in the midst of a global pandemic.
-Small businesses need more support and more access to capital.
-I will fight to make sure small businesses have the resources necessary to weather this storm.
+As the son of two former small business owners and a former startup founder and CFO myself, I know how much passion and energy goes into keeping a small business afloat in the best of times, let alone in the midst of economic uncertainty.
+Entrepreneurs need more support and more access to capital.
+I will fight for them to help drive our economy forward, create new jobs and new sectors, and build opportunity for financial freedom for all Nevadans.

 I’m running because for decades our lack of a diversified economy has made us uniquely vulnerable in times of national economic crises.
 When bad times hit, they hit us hardest.
 I vividly remember the devastation in the wake of the Great Recession.
 The COVID-19 pandemic put nearly a third of Nevadans out of work.
 We need to revitalize and reshape our economy with an eye toward the future.
 We need to protect and build upon existing industries.
 We need to grow our technology sector.
 We need to attract new investors to our state.
 We need to ensure that working families have access to durable, high-paying jobs.
 And we need to encourage our best and brightest minds to innovate and found companies right here at home.
 We can and must do these things to secure our future.